aldingsgit/aldingsgit.github.io/index.md

 ### The Math Works Out

-Whether you’re a grizzled PhD student or green undergrad, you’ll be asked around May a question innocent enough but still heavy with gravitas.
+Whether you’re a grizzled PhD student or green undergrad, you’ll be asked around May an innocent question, loaded with feeling and heavy with gravitas.

 What are you doing this summer?

-An entire generation of hungry, bright-eyed students have been trained to dedicate precious summer months to interning for as long as they can remember.
+For as long as any millenial can remember, generation after generation of hungry, bright-eyed students have dedicated precious summer months to one thing only-interning.

-And as visions of an idyllic corporate dream fade, post-offer bliss is jettisoned by the harsh uncertainty: a full-time offer is far from guaranteed.
+And as visions of an idyllic corporate dream fade, the post-offer euphoria is jettisoned by the harsh uncertainty: a full-time offer is far from guaranteed.

 Take my friend a summer intern at a well-known tech firm (ie. FAANG).

-He is thrilled and excited by the opporunity but has already began brooding over the odds of a fulltime offer.
+He feels blissfully thrilled for a moment before the brooding  shadows of his brain begin contemplating the odds of a fulltime offer.

-And as fantasies and doubts intermingle throughout his psyche, he is left wondering:
+And as fantasy and doubt intermingle throughout his psyche, he is left wondering:

 "What is the probability that I'll be hired on fulltime as a summer intern?"

-Well, good thing we have statistics to soothe us with the mathematics of dealing with this uncertainty.
+Well, good thing we can use statistics to soothe us with the math of dealing with uncertainty....

 ### Thanks Bayes